sebastienblanchet/portfolio/README.md

 ## Deploy

-Configuration with `.travis.yml` with automatically deploy each commit to *master* to GitHub pages.
+Configuration of  `.travis.yml` will automatically deploy each commit to *master* to GitHub pages.

 <!-- TODO:
 * Resolve all company images